anderson-aristotle/spa-study/README.md

 ## Objectives

-- Define "single-page application" (SPA)
+- Define "single-page application" (SPA).
-- Define "page" as used by non-developers
+- Define "page" as used by non-developers.
-- Define "view" and "view-state" within the context of SPAs
+- Define "view" and "view-state" within the context of SPAs.

 ## Instructions